andrewg-felinemenace/Pento-Cyleinic-Methyldrane/README.md

 and only allows the system call if the result matches.

 The masked equal can be used to check arguments which uses bit flags to specify values.

+## Creating sandboxes

+### Theory

+PCM (more specifically, due to the seccomp2 interface) can enforce system call sandboxes, but does not restrict access to system calls that require reading process memory to determine the argument (such as the filename passed to read).

+This makes sense if you consider a program with two threads running - by the time the filename has been read, vetted, and allowed, it may have been changed by the other thread, and access may be inadvertently granted to a file.

+There are a couple of ways around this - google chrome / chromium for example, use a "trusted thread" and restrictions to memory modifications (mmap, etc) to use it.

+Another approach would be to use two processes - one that does not have access to those system calls, and another that does with a strict API between them using sendmsg() / recvmsg() to send file descriptors between the processes.

+### Designing your program

+XXX, to do

 ## Examples